Buddhist ethics: War

-While non-violence central to Buddhism, some Buddhist majority states and kingdoms have waged war throughout history and their leaders and participants have found ways to justify these conflicts.
+While non-violence is central to Buddhism, some Buddhist majority states and kingdoms have waged war throughout history and their leaders and participants have found ways to justify these conflicts.
 The 5th Dalai Lama who was installed as the head of Buddhism in Tibet by Gushri Khan after the Oirat invasion of Tibet (1635–1642), praised the acts of the Khan and said that he was an emanation of the great Bodhisattva Vajrapani.
 Under the fifth Dalai Lama and the powerful Gelug Regent Sonam Chophel (1595–1657), treasurer of the Ganden Palace, the Tibetan kingdom launched invasions of Bhutan (c.
 1647, ending in failure) and Ladakh (c.
 1679, which regained previously lost Tibetan territory) with Mongol aid.

 Another example is that of Buddhist warrior monks in feudal Japan who sometimes committed organized acts of war, protecting their territories and attacking rival Buddhist sects.
 During the late Heian Period, the Tendai school was a particularly powerful sect, whose influential monasteries could wield armies of monks.
 A key text of this sect was the Mahāyāna Mahāparinirvāṇa Sūtra, which contains passages allowing the use of violence for the defense of the Dharma.
 The Ashikaga period saw military conflict between the Tendai school, Jōdo Shinshū school and the Nichiren Buddhists.
 Zen Buddhism was influential among the samurai, and their Bushido code.

 During World War II almost all Japanese Buddhists temples strongly supported Japanese imperialism and militarization.
 The Japanese Pan-Buddhist Society (Myowa Kai) rejected criticism from Chinese Buddhists, stating that "We now have no choice but to exercise the benevolent forcefulness of 'killing one in order that many may live (issatsu tashō) and that the war was absolutely necessary to implement the dharma in Asia.